ca-gip/kubi/Readme.md

   curl -v -k --user <user_cn> https://<kubi-server-fqdn-or-ip>:30003/config
 ```

-> It is not recommanded to use curl, because it is used with -k parameter ( insecure mode).
+> It is not recommended to use curl, because it is used with -k parameter ( insecure mode).

 # Installation